Home » Ingredients » Beef

 How Do You Keep Meatloaf from Being Dense?

-If you haven’t read many of my posts, yet, you’ll soon learn that texture is a HUGE deal to me. lol Like so big, if the texture is wrong, I can’t eat it.
+If you haven’t read many of my posts yet, you’ll soon learn that texture is a HUGE deal to me. lol Like so big, if the texture is wrong, I can’t eat it.
 I know.
 There’s probably a group for that.

-Add in additional moisture to the meatloaf, as well.
+You will add additional moisture to the meatloaf, as well.
 Those liquid ingredients aren’t just for flavor.
 So, don’t skip the eggs and tomato sauce.
-You could also use things like ketchup, Worcestershire sauce, or even barbecue sauce as substitutes or to add more moisture.

 I hope you'll enjoy our Favorite Sweet Cornbread recipe, as much as we do.
 It's the perfect complement to so many dishes like my Creamy White Chicken Chili, or Easy Meatloaf Recipe or even scrumptious Slow Cooker Southwest Chicken.
 It can add the sweet balance to your favorite savory meals.

-The rest of the texture secret for classic meatloaf is all down to not overworking the meat.
 Use a fork to break up the eggs, giving them a light “whisk” before starting to stir the loaf together.
-Then your meatloaf ingredients will incorporate easily without overmixing.
-Mix only until everything is combined.
-I usually mix with my hands so I can feel that everything is being handled lightly.
+Then, your meatloaf ingredients will be incorporated easily without overmixing.

-Gather the meat together, gently.
+Gather the meat together gently.
 Try not to compress it as you add it to the loaf pan.
 It will firm up in the oven.
 I promise!

 The Ingredients